 Blood tests are done in people who have symptoms of anemia.
 When blood tests show that all blood cell numbers are reduced , a bone marrow examination is done.

-Aplastic anemia is diagnosed when microscopic examination of a sample of bone marrow (bone marrow biopsy) reveals a sharp decrease in the number of stem cells and in the maturation of blood cells.
+Aplastic anemia is diagnosed when microscopic examination of a sample of bone marrow (bone marrow biopsy) reveals a sharp decrease in bone marrow cells.

 Generic NameSelect Brand Names